infobip-community/med-appointments/README.md

 A CLI demo showcasing a simple medical appointment system with notifications and reminders.

-This use case covers a scenario in which patients can schedule a medical appointment and get an appointment reminder over SMS or email using the [Infobip API Go SDK](https://github.com/infobip-community/infobip-api-go-sdk).
-The use case also showcases how to schedule messages for follow up notifications.

 For a more in-depth exploration of the project, check our [DevHub post](infobip.com/developers).

 ## Prerequisites